mariusz-kabala/gtms-frontend/README.md

 # Import aliases

-Please do not use relative imports in case if folder has an alias, aliases are defined in `next.config.js` and `tsconfig.json` - REMEMBER: both files need to be updated in order to add a new alias
+Please do not use relative imports in case if folder has an alias, aliases are defined in `next.config.js`, `tsconfig.json` and `jest.config.js` - REMEMBER: those files need to be updated in order to add a new alias

 ### Current list of aliases: